easypanel-io/website/docs/05-templates/remmina/index.md

 ## Benefits

+- Remote Access: Remmina provides the ability to access and work on multiple remote computers, making it an ideal tool for system administrators and travellers.
-- Multiple network protocols: Remmina supports multiple network protocols, allowing users to connect to remote computers using different protocols such as RDP, VNC, SPICE, NX, XDMCP, SSH, and EXEC.
+- Supports Multiple Network Protocols: The app supports a variety of network protocols including RDP, VNC, SPICE, NX, XDMCP, SSH and EXEC, offering flexibility and versatility in remote connections.
-- Integrated and consistent user interface: Remmina provides an integrated and consistent user interface, making it easy for users to work with remote computers in a seamless manner.
+- Integrated and Consistent User Interface: Remmina offers an integrated and consistent user interface, making it easy to navigate and use, regardless of the network protocol being utilized.
-- Useful for system administrators and travellers: Remmina is designed to be useful for system administrators and travellers who often need to work with multiple remote computers, regardless of the screen size.

 ## Features

-- Remote desktop client: Remmina is a remote desktop client that allows users to connect to and work with remote computers.
-- Support for multiple network protocols: Remmina supports multiple network protocols, including RDP, VNC, SPICE, NX, XDMCP, SSH, and EXEC.
-- Integrated and consistent user interface: Remmina provides an integrated and consistent user interface, making it easy for users to work with remote computers.
+- Multi-Platform Awareness: Remmina utilizes the docker manifest for multi-platform awareness, ensuring the correct image is retrieved for your architecture.
+- Application Setup: The application can be accessed at specified host addresses, providing easy setup and access to the application.
+- Environment Variables: Remmina allows for the setting of environment variables, providing customization and control over the application's functionality.
+- Lossless Mode: The app is capable of delivering a true lossless image at a high framerate to your web browser, providing high-quality remote desktop visuals.

 ## Links